jekymin8232/vitalguardai-com/README.md

 **Most importantly, it carries the potential to help save lives when natural disasters cause critical infrastructure to collapse.**

 **My goal is to build technology that remains useful when everything else fails.**

+**Not every nation needs the world's most powerful AI.
+Some need AI that can keep working when everything else stops working.**

+**Cutting-edge AI requires massive infrastructure, energy, and investment.
+A survival-focused AI, however, can run on a $50 used smartphone and a $10 solar panel.**

+**In a disaster zone, reliability may matter far more than benchmark scores.**